auth0/docs/articles/mfa/guides/customize-phone-messages.md

 ![MFA Phone Settings](/media/articles/mfa/sms-settings.png)

 You have two fields to customize your messages:

 * **Enrollment Template**: the message sent by Auth0 during enrollment.
 * **Verification Template**: the message sent by Auth0 during authentication.

 [Liquid](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers) syntax is the supported templating engine to use when accessing user attributes in SMS templates.
 The following attributes are available:

-* `message_type`: Can be “sms” or “voice”, and can be used to detect which kind of message it's being sent.
+* `message_type`: Can be "sms" or "voice", and can be used to indicate which kind of message is being sent.
 * `code`: The Enrollment/Verification code.
-When sending voice messages, this variable will have the value with dots between the digits (e.g. ‘1.2.3.4.5.6’), so it can be pronounced as independent digits by voice messaging provides.
+When sending voice messages, this variable will have the value with dots between the digits (e.g. ‘1.2.3.4.5.6’), so it can be pronounced as independent digits by voice messaging providers.
-* `locale`: When using the New Universal Login experience or the MFA API, it will have the the language selected for the login flow, as specified [here](https://auth0.com/docs/universal-login/i18n).
+* `locale`: When using the New Universal Login experience or the MFA API, it will have the the [language selected for the login flow](/universal-login/i18n).
 * `requestInfo.lang`: The browser Accept-Language header (ie, `es-AR,es;q=0.8`,`en-US,en`, and so on.).
 It can be used for localization when using the Classic Login Experience.
 * `tenant.friendlyName`: The **Friendly Name** set in [Tenant Settings](${manage_url}/#/tenant).
 * `pause`: A special variable that can be used when you want to make a pause during a voice message.